IBM/aspera-cli/docs/README.erb.md

 ### Listing transfer events

-When a transfer is run, its information is stored (typicall, 1 day) in the HSTS database (Redis).
+When a transfer is run, its information is stored (typically, 1 day) in the HSTS database (Redis).
 This information can be retrieved with command: `transfer list`.

 If the number of transfers is too large, then the list will be retrieved using several API calls.